tonytech83/hwg-ste-to-db/README.md

-# SNMP Sensor Data Collector
+# HWg-STE: SNMP Thermometer - Data Collector

 A Python application that collects temperature and humidity data from [HWg-STE: SNMP Thermometer](https://www.hw-group.com/device/hwg-ste) and stores it in a PostgreSQL database.